wannazid/Range-IP-Address/README.md

 # Range-IP
 Range IP is the addressing range in IP Address.

-# IP Version : 4 or 6
+# IP Version
+- IPv4
+- IPv6

 # Feature
 - Auto reset to 0